belagoesr/Identify_Customer_Segments/README.md

 # Identify_Customer_Segments

-In this project, two datasets from Bertelsmann partners AZ Direct and Arvato Financial Solutions are analysed, one with demographic information about the people of Germany, and one with that same information for customers of a mail-order sales company.
+In this project, two datasets from Bertelsmann partners AZ Direct and Arvato Financial Solutions are analyzed, one with demographic information about the people of Germany, and one with that same information for customers of a mail-order sales company.